gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the section on [cross compilation](userguide/building_java_projects.html#sec:java_cross_compilation) for details.
 Support on the javadoc tasks and other JVM language compilation will be added in future releases.

-## Credentials Provider API

-In the previous release we added two samples that demonstrated two common use cases where credentials are used in Gradle builds - artifact repositories requiring authentication and arbitrary external tools invoked by the Gradle build requiring credentials.
-Both samples aimed at guiding the users to our recommended practice of externalizing credentials from the build scripts and supplying them using `gradle.properties`.
+### Improved handling of user-provided credentials

+Gradle builds sometimes require users to supply credentials that are used by tasks.
+For example, credentials might be required to authenticate with an artifact repository in order to publish an artifact.
+It is a good practice to keep credentials externalized from the build script.

-In this release we are rolling out a new provider API for credentials that will make working with credentials easier by establishing a convention to supply credentials using `gradle.properties` and eliminating the previously demonstrated boilerplate code for validating credential presence.
+This release includes a new provider API for credentials that makes working with credentials easier by establishing a convention to supply credentials using `gradle.properties`.
+It also introduces fail-fast behavior when Gradle knows that the build will need credentials at some point and the credentials are missing.

-For more details on the new API see the [user manual](userguide/declaring_repositories.html#sec:handling_credentials) as well as updated downloadable samples that now make use of the new credentials provider API:
+For more details on the new API, see the [user manual](userguide/declaring_repositories.html#sec:handling_credentials) as well as updated downloadable samples that now make use of the new credentials provider API:

 - [Authenticating with a Maven repository for publishing](samples/sample_publishing_credentials.html)